All graphs have tree-decompositions displaying their topological ends: Definitions

 It is impossible to construct a tree-decomposition as in \autoref{undom_td} with the additional property that for any two topological ends $\omega$ and $\mu$, there is a separation corresponding to an edge of the tree that separates $\omega$ and $\mu$ efficiently, see \autoref{not_efficiently}.

-A recent development in the theory of infinite graphs seeks to extend theorems about finite graphs and their cycles to infinite graphs and the topological circles formed with their ends, see for example \cite{{BergerBruhnDeg}, {Degree},{cyclesI},{CyclesII}, {fleisch}, {Arboricity}}, and \cite{RDsBanffSurvey} for a survey.
-We expect that \autoref{undom_td} has further applications in this direction aside from the one mentioned in the Introduction.
+A recent development in the theory of infinite graphs seeks to extend theorems about finite graphs and their cycles to infinite graphs and the topological circles formed with their ends, see for example \cite{{BergerBruhnDeg}, {Degree},{cyclesI},{CyclesII}, {Georgakopoulos2009}, {Arboricity}}, and \cite{RDsBanffSurvey} for a survey.
+We expect that \autoref{undom_td} has further applications in this direction aside from the one mentioned in the introduction.

-A rooted spanning tree $T$ of a graph $G$ is \emph{end-faithful} for a set $\Psi$ of vertex ends if each vertex end $\omega\in \Psi$ is uniquely represented by $T$ in the sense that $T$ contains a unique ray belonging to $\omega$ and starting at the root.
-For example, every normal spanning tree is end-faithful for all vertex ends.
-Halin conjectured that every connected graph has an end-faithful tree for all vertex ends. \autoref{undom_td} implies the following nontrivial weakening of this disproved conjecture:
+A rooted spanning tree $T$ of a graph $G$ is \emph{end-faithful} for a set $\Psi$ of vertex-ends if each vertex-end $\omega\in \Psi$ is uniquely represented by $T$ in the sense that $T$ contains a unique ray belonging to $\omega$ and starting at the root.
+For example, every normal spanning tree is end-faithful for all vertex-ends.
+Halin conjectured that every connected graph has an end-faithful tree for all vertex-ends.
+At the end of \autoref{sec:undom_td}, we show that \autoref{undom_td} implies the following nontrivial weakening of this disproved conjecture:

 \begin{cor} Every connected graph has an end-faithful spanning tree for the topological ends. \end{cor}